Charles J. Faruki, 2014 Recipient

 A native of Massachusetts, Professor Conte received his undergraduate degree in political science from Pennsylvania State University in 1964.
 He was awarded his J.D. from the University of Texas School of Law in 1969.

 Professor Conte began his professional career as a trade specialist for the Bureau of International Commerce in the Department of Commerce in Washington, D.C.
 From 1968 to 1970, he served as a staff attorney for the Office of Council, Naval Ships System Command, Department of the Navy.
 In 1971, he joined the central Massachusetts Legal Services as a staff attorney.
 He was appointed executive director of legal services for Northwestern Pennsylvania in 1973.
 In 1977, he joined the faculty of the University of Montana School of Law, where he taught and developed the Civil Clinical program.
-He then accepted the faculty position at Detroit College of Law in 1980 before coming to UDSL in 1987.Top
+He then accepted the faculty position at Detroit College of Law in 1980 before coming to UDSL in 1987.Back to top from Francis J. Conte, 1990 Recipient

 The Honorable Michael R. Merz, 1991 Recipient